gloriadasilva/myblog/my-website/blog/django-tutorial.md

 ```

 Notice, you have not created an HTML file yet.
 To do this, you need to set up a template folder.
-The template folder is where all the HTML files you want to render will live
+This template folder is where all the HTML files you want to render will live

 **Step 6**: Create a folder inside your project.